burlinson/AI/_posts/2025-11-22-Smell-Taste-Touch.md

 ---
 layout: post
 title: AI is Learning How to Smell, Taste & Touch
-subtitle: Advancing Beyond Text Prompts & Answers
+subtitle: AI Is Advancing Way Beyond Text Prompts & Text Answers With Some Graphics
 date: 2025-11-22
 tags:
   - Smell